Potash: 20th century industrialization

+Mining

+Shaft mining and strip mining

+All commercial potash deposits come originally from evaporite deposits and are often buried deep below the earth's surface.
+Potash ores are typically rich in potassium chloride (KCl), sodium chloride (NaCl) and other salts and clays, and are typically obtained by conventional shaft mining with the extracted ore ground into a powder.
 Most potash mines today are deep shaft mines as much as 4,400 feet (1,400 m) underground.
 Others are mined as strip mines, having been laid down in horizontal layers as sedimentary rock.
 In above-ground processing plants, the KCl is separated from the mixture to produce a high-analysis potassium fertilizer.
 Other potassium salts can be separated by various procedures, resulting in potassium sulfate and potassium-magnesium sulfate.
+Saskatchewan is the world’s largest producer of potash.